bowling233/TechStack/docs/软件/程序设计语言/C++.md

 - A class can have multiple constructors.
 - Constructors may not be declared as `const`.

-When we create a `const` object of a class type, the object does not assume its “`const`ness” until after the constructor completes the object’s initialization.
+When we create a `const` object of a class type, the object does not assume its "`const`ness" until after the constructor completes the object’s initialization.
 Thus, constructors **can write to `const` objects during their construction**.

 Defining outside the class body: